 - Registry Services Review Fee If applicable, this fee is payable for additional costs incurred in referring an application to the Registry Services Technical Evaluation Panel (RSTEP) for an extended review.
 Applicants will be notified if such a fee is due.
-The fee for a three_member RSTEP review team is anticipated to be USD 50,000.
-In some cases, five-member panels might be required, or there might be increased scrutiny at a greater cost.
+The fee for a three-member RSTEP review team is anticipated to be USD 50,000.
+In some cases, fivemember panels might be required, or there might be increased scrutiny at a greater cost.
+The amount of the fee will cover the cost of the RSTEP review.
+In the event that reviews of proposed registry services can be consolidated across multiple applications or applicants, ICANN will apportion the fees in an equitable manner.
 In every case, the applicant will be advised of the cost before initiation of the review.
 Refer to subsection 2.2.3 of Module 2 on Registry Services review. - Dispute Resolution Filing Fee This amount must accompany any filing of a formal objection and any response that an applicant files to an objection.
 This fee is payable directly to the applicable dispute resolution service provider in accordance with the provider's payment instructions.
-ICANN estimates that non refundable filing fees could range from approximately USD 1,000 to USD 5,000 (or more) per party per proceeding.
+ICANN estimates that filing fees could range from approximately USD 1,000 to USD 5,000 (or more) per party per proceeding.
 Refer to the appropriate provider for the relevant amount.
 Refer to Module 3 for dispute resolution procedures.